Tejon Ranch Co – Consensus Indicates Potential 350.8% Upside

-Tejon Ranch Co found using ticker (TRC) now have 1 analysts covering the stock.
-The analyst consensus points to a rating of ‘None’.
+Tejon Ranch Co found using ticker (TRC) now have 1 analysts covering the stock with the consensus suggesting a rating of ‘None’.
 The target price ranges between 65 and 65 with a mean TP of 65.
-With the stocks previous close at 14.42 this now indicates there is a potential upside of 350.8%.
-There is a 50 day moving average of 14.77 and the 200 moving average now moves to 14.33.
-The company has a market cap of $378m.
-You can visit the company’s website by visiting: http://tejonranch.com
+With the stocks previous close at 14.42 this is indicating there is a potential upside of 350.8%.
+There is a 50 day moving average of 14.77 while the 200 day moving average is 14.33.
+The market capitalisation for the company is $378m.
+Company Website: http://tejonranch.com

 Tejon Ranch Co. operates as a diversified real estate development and agribusiness company.
 It operates through five segments: Commercial/Industrial Real Estate Development, Resort/Residential Real Estate Development, Mineral Resources, Farming, and Ranch Operations.
 The Commercial/Industrial Real Estate Development segment engages in the planning and permitting of land for development; construction of infrastructure; construction of pre-leased buildings, and buildings to be leased or sold; and sale of land to third parties for their own development.
 It is also involved in the activities related to communications leases, and landscape maintenance.
 This segment leases land to two auto service stations with convenience stores, 13 fast-food operations, two full-service restaurants, a motel, an antique shop, and a post office; various microwave repeater locations, radio and cellular transmitter sites, and fiber optic cable routes; and 32 acres of land for an electric power plant.
 The Resort/Residential Real Estate Development segment engages in the land entitlement, land planning and pre-construction engineering, land stewardship, and conservation activities.
 The Mineral Resources segment includes oil and gas royalties, rock and aggregate royalties, and royalties from a cement operation leased to National Cement Company of California; and the management of water assets and water infrastructure.
 The Farming segment farms permanent crops, including wine grapes in 835 acres, almonds in 2,129 acres, and pistachios in 1,053 acres.
 It also manages the farming of alfalfa and forage mix on 626 acres in the Antelope Valley; and leases 720 acres of land for growing vegetables, as well as permanent crops.
 The Ranch Operations segment offers game management and ancillary land services comprising grazing leases and filming, as well as various guided hunts.
 The company was founded in 1843 and is headquartered in Lebec, California.